 Next time, I have to better pack for Iceland’s cold weather!

 Clear waters even at the surface.

-After a somewhat uncomfortable outfitting process, my instructor led my group and I to a small ramp where we descended into the water.
+After a somewhat uncomfortable outfitting process, my instructor led my group to a small ramp where we descended into the water.

 I can’t feel my face but I love it.

 Surprisingly, the water wasn’t excruciating.